soediro/Charting-Library---React-Seed-Project/README.md

 ## Getting started

 To view the example, add a system link to your ChartIQ JS and CSS directories inside of the chartiq directory.
-Once you have that, you can then open up index.html abnd get a fully working example.
+Once you have that, you can then open up index.html and get a fully working example.

 ## Customizing
 All of the project source is in the ```src``` folder.
 The main ChartIQ React component is ```app.jsx```.
 There is also an ```index.js``` in this folder which loads RequireJs and all of our modules into it.
 This is basically a wrapper component that houses the charting engine in it's state.
 This wrapper function passes a reference of the engine to all of the UI components which allow each to manipulate the chart based on their functionality.